NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 The agent training will run for 20 minutes (`SBATCH --time=00:20:00`), and on three Eagle CPU nodes (`SBATCH --nodes=3`).
 Every node will execute a single task (`SBATCH --tasks-per-node=1`), which will be executed on all 36 cores (`SBATCH --cpus-per-task=36`).
 Then, define the project account.
 Other options are also available, such as whether to prioritize the experiment (`--qos=high`).

-Afterwards, use the commands to activate the Anaconda environment.
+Use the commands to activate the Anaconda environment.
 Do not forget to `unset LD_PRELOAD`.
 ```batch
 module purge
 conda activate /scratch/$USER/conda-envs/env_example
 unset LD_PRELOAD
 ```
-Next, set up the Redis server that will allow all the nodes you requested to communicate with each other.
+Set up the Redis server that will allow all the nodes you requested to communicate with each other.
 For that, set a Redis password:
 ```batch
 ip_prefix=$(srun --nodes=1 --ntasks=1 -w $node1 hostname --ip-address)
 port=6379
 ip_head=$ip_prefix:$port
 redis_password=$(uuidgen)
 ```
-Then, submit the jobs one at a time at the workers, starting with the head node and moving on to the rest of them.
+Submit the jobs one at a time at the workers, starting with the head node and moving on to the rest of them.
 ```batch
 srun --nodes=1 --ntasks=1 -w $node1 ray start --block --head \
 --node-ip-address="$ip_prefix" --port=$port --redis-password=$redis_password &